Blog

 One question that comes up in practically every admissions interview is why the candidate wants to attend that business school in particular.
 This is a great opportunity to earn some positive interview points.
 Lean in to the research you have done on the program: prepare to offer the names of any students and alumni you have spoken with, professors whose TED Talks you have watched, conferences you are excited about, and so on.
 This is where being specific is key.
 If you are interested in the school because you want to study entrepreneurship, for example, you will need to say more than that and go into some detail.
 Every business school teaches entrepreneurship, so how would studying the topic at this particular school be different?
 What courses, faculty members, experiences, and/or other resources does it offer that resonate with you?
 Be prepared to go into some depth with this question.

-3. Why now?
+3. Why do you need an MBA now?

 This question might be somewhat less relevant for some candidates.
 If you have been working for five years in a profession that requires an MBA to progress, such as consulting, you will not likely be asked this, because the reasons behind your pursuit of the degree are understood.
 However, if you are older or younger, you want to be ready to respond to this query and explain your situation.
-If you are an older candidate, your interviewer will probably be interested in understanding why you have chosen to attend a full-time MBA program rather than an executive MBA (EMBA).
+If you are an older candidate, your interviewer will probably be interested in understanding why you have chosen to attend a full-time MBA program rather than an executive MBA (EMBA) program.
 So, be prepared to talk about your preference for the more immersive experience a full-time program provides and the exposure you will have to a broad and diverse range of people, versus what you would generally experience with an EMBA.

 If you are a younger applicant (one with fewer than three years of experience), be ready to outline the well-formulated career path you have devised for yourself and to explain how critical earning an MBA sooner rather than later is for your best chance of success.